Compression-Casting Enhances Reinforced Concrete Strength

 Overall, the researchers comprehensively examined CCC materials and FRP-reinforced CCC structures to conclude that CCC had a higher strength and better mechanical performance than NC while substantially reducing greenhouse gas emissions.
 Moreover, CCC samples exhibited better resistance to water, fire, and chloride penetration.

 CCT is generally regarded as more complex than regular concrete casting.
 However, it is much faster and more cost-effective than NC casting.
-This was demonstrated through the preliminary results on FRP-reinforced CCC structural members.
+The preliminary results on FRP-reinforced CCC structural members demonstrated this.
 The researchers suggest extensive characterization of CCC materials for practical applications.

 Journal Reference